HarshiniRavichandran18/Demo1/README.md

 THANK YOU!!

-My Father name is RAVICHANDRAN K , He is working as an incharge in SHARADHA PRIVATE LIMITED My Mother name is MALATHI K , She is a TAMIL TEACHER HAD DONE MA,B.ED  , Working in NATIONAL MATRICULATION HIGHER SECONDARY SCHOOL
+My Father name is RAVICHANDRAN K , He is working as an incharge in SHARADHA PRIVATE LIMITED My Mother name is MALATHI K , She is a TAMIL TEACHER had done MA,B.ED in TAMIL , Working in NATIONAL MATRICULATION HIGHER SECONDARY SCHOOL
-I'm proud of my parents , My mom had receaved 20 plus medels And they were much eager in social helping and organising many programme And I Have pet name ROCKY [DOG] In my home I Like him very much
+I'm proud of my parents , My mom had receaved 20 plus medels IN HER 10 YEARS OF EXPERIENCE AS BEST TAMIL TEACHER And they were much eager in social helping and organising many programme And I Have pet name ROCKY [DOG] In my home I Like him very much